DevYouriD/GremlinEngine/README.md

-# Welcome to the Template Engine
+# Welcome to the Gremlin Engine

-This is the backend for the Gremlin Engine.
+This is the backend for the project.

 Frontend: https://github.com/ketgjini/GremlinEngineFE